Kurile Lake: Geology

 Kurile Lake is included in the Eastern Volcanic Zone of Kamchatka, 200 km away from the trench.
 It is one of the two or three volcanic zones of Kamchatka, the other ones being the Central Depression and the Sredinny Range.
 Only the first two have had historical activity.
-The neighbouring volcano Ilinsky was active in 1911 and Zheltovsky was active in 1923.
+The neighbouring volcano Ilinsky was active in 1911, and Zheltovsky was active in 1923.
 Hydrothermal activity may still be ongoing in the lake.

-The oldest volcanoes of the Pauzhetka structure may be of Oligocene-Miocene age; during that time the area was in the sea.
+The oldest volcanoes of the Pauzhetka structure may be of Oligocene-Miocene age; during that time, the area was in the sea.
 The sedimentary Paratunka Formation and the Kurilsky complex were deposited during that time; they are exposed east and southwest of Kurile Lake.
 About 600–650 km3 of basaltic rocks were erupted during the Miocene-Pliocene.
 The Pauzhetka depression formed during the Pliocene or Pleistocene and was most likely accompanied by the eruption of the 300–450 km3 Golygino ignimbrite.
 The eruption of this ignimbrite occurred 443,000 ± 8000 years ago.
 Afterwards, a resurgent dome named the Kambalny ridge formed in the Pauzhetka structure, as well as a proto-Ilinsky volcano.

 Local

 The basement in the area is formed by Miocene-Pliocene sedimentary rocks and volcanic rocks.
-During the Pleistocene calderas, lava plateaus, somma volcanoes like pre-Ilinsky stratovolcanoes formed in the area.
+During the Pleistocene, calderas, lava plateaus, and somma volcanoes like pre-Ilinsky stratovolcanoes formed in the area.